Director of Parent Experience

 Work examples

-At Alpha, family advocacy functions as a strategic growth mechanism, not merely a support service.
-You'll facilitate high-trust dialogues, organize conversion-focused events, and cultivate commitment one family at a time.
-This requires command of both the narrative and the educational model.
-You must understand precisely what differentiates Alpha—and how to articulate that in ways that inspire action.
+At Alpha, parent advocacy functions as a strategic growth mechanism, not a support service.
+You'll facilitate high-trust dialogues, organize events that drive enrollment, and build conviction family by family.
+That requires fluency in both the messaging and the educational model.
+You'll need comprehensive knowledge of what distinguishes Alpha—and the ability to communicate that in ways that resonate and persuade.

 🎥 Why Families Leave Traditional School for Alpha

-Listen directly to three Alpha fathers discuss their rejection of conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic progress.
+Listen to three Alpha fathers explain why they moved away from conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic progress.

 👉 Watch the conversation (24 min)